 - To you, what is great customer service?

-- How do you go about building up a relationship with a possible client who is currently training on their own in the gym?
+- How do you build up a relationship with a possible client who is training on their own in the gym?

 - Do you see yourself as a team player?

 - Is time management a strength of yours?